zajo/appler/readme.md

 asm
 * Format: `asm [<addr>]`
 * Example: `asm @768`
 * Action: Enters Assembler mode.
-If the address is missing, Debugger uses the address of the current (hilighted) instrunction (you can use <Alt+P> instead).
+If the address is missing, Debugger uses the address of the current (highlighted) instruction (you can use <Alt+P> instead).

 ea
 * Format: `ea [<addr>]`